brimoran/RDataViz/1 General R Tips.md

 ## Converting data recognised as a character format into a numeric format

 If your 'numeric' data is messy and contains characters such as '£'s, ','s or 'm's for example, R will recognise this in a character format.
-Chances are you will need it to be recognised as numeric, so after you clean it you will need to concert it to numeric data:
+Chances are you will need it to be recognised as numeric, so after you clean it you will need to convert it to numeric data:

 ```r
 data$YOURVARIABLENAME <- as.numeric(as.character(data$YOURVARIABLENAME))